Frequently Asked Questions

 More To Do.
 Less Work For You!

-Get more amenities like walking trails, playfield, beaches, and a picnic area.
+Get more amenities like walking trails, playfield, large beach and picnic area.
 You can elect to have your home maintained so you have more free time.
 You can enjoy your time at the lake.
 With shared amenities you get more choices for little added expense.

 Doesn't living in a common interest community cost more with the dues?